Museum of Failure: Collection

 The collection consists of over 150 failed products and services worldwide.
-Some examples of the items on display include the Apple Newton, Bic for Her, Google Glass, N-Gage, lobotomy instruments, Harley-Davidson Cologne, Kodak DC-40, Sony Betamax, Lego Fiber Optics, the My Friend Cayla talking doll, and Coca-Cola BlāK.
+Some examples of the items on display include the Apple Newton, an Edsel, Bic for Her, Google Glass, N-Gage, lobotomy instruments, Harley-Davidson Cologne, Kodak DC-40, Sony Betamax, Lego Fiber Optics, a Tesla Cybertruck, the My Friend Cayla talking doll, and Coca-Cola BlāK.

 The museum's package of Colgate lasagna is a replica since the company refused to send a real package of the short-lived 1960s product.
 In May 2020, the museum made most of the collection of artifacts available for viewing on its website.